iSagnik/wolfpack-smart-lamp/README.md

 # Wolfpack Smart Lamp
- Smart lamp designed and built for the DigiKey Makes Competition
+ Smart lamp designed and built for the DigiKey Sprig Into Summer Design Competition